flywheel-io/gears/spec/readme.md

 	// The author of this gear.
 	"author":  "Flywheel",

+	// (optional) the maintainer - can be used to distinguish the algorithm author from the gear maintainer, if distinct.
+	"maintainer":  "Nathaniel Kofalt",

 	// Must be an OSI-approved SPDX license string or 'Other'.
 Ref: https://spdx.org/licenses "license": "Apache-2.0",